Bhava of Bantering Budha

 Periods of rogesha-6 are undeniably difficult due to imbalance and distrust at many levels of perception -- notably physical toxicity.

-The goal is radical redefinition of the identity; the process is unbalanced, but the result is new truth and rebirth.
+The Learning Goal is radical redefinition of the identity; the process is unbalanced, but the result is new truth and rebirth.

 Much depends on whether the rogesha-6 = papagraha (malefic) for the specific lagna.

 Physique, Mobility, Competitive Energy, Uniquely Recognizable Appearance in which 6-imbalances have been normalized